Lody-dev/Lody-dev/README.md

 # Hi there 👋, I'm Lody!

 I'm a passionate student at [42 School](https://42.fr/en/homepage/) 🏫, where I'm diving deep into the fundamentals of **low-level programming** and **algorithmic problem solving**.
-Currently, I'm focused on designing a 2D GAME for the so_long project in C.
+Currently, exploring concurrent programming in C.
 ---

 ### 🛠️ Skills and Technologies